Jean-Philippe Mateta: 2024–25 season: FA Cup title

-On 1 March 2025, Mateta was hospitalized after being kicked in the side of the head by Millwall goalkeeper Liam Roberts, as he challenged for the ball outside the box in the FA Cup, an incident for which Roberts received a red card.
+On 1 March 2025, Mateta was hospitalised after being kicked in the side of the head by Millwall goalkeeper Liam Roberts, as he challenged for the ball outside the box in the FA Cup, an incident for which Roberts received a red card.
 Roberts was later given a six game ban, which had been extended from an initial three game ban.
-Whilst Mateta was being treated on the pitch for a number of minutes and administered oxygen, some Millwall supporters chanted "let him die".
+While Mateta was being treated on the pitch for a number of minutes and administered oxygen, some Millwall supporters chanted "let him die".
 The injury sustained during the game, resulted with him requiring 25 stitches for a laceration behind his ear and a concussion observation.
 Crystal Palace chairman, Steve Parish, accused Roberts of endangering the life of a "fellow professional" and manager Oliver Glasner claimed the foul "could have been the end of JP's career".
 Millwall manager Alex Neil insisted Roberts had not intended to hurt Mateta and wished him the best in his recovery.
 Mateta discussed the injury in an interview later that month with L'Équipe, saying that he had the instinct to turn his head at the last moment, saving himself from a more serious injury, but that his "ear didn't look like an ear anymore"; and that a plastic surgeon had taken pictures of his ear, but refused to show them to him due to the grisly nature of the injury, but that the surgeon managed to save his ear.
 Mateta said that while he would be able to begin training, he would need to wear a mask to protect his ear and, so as to help prevent infection, wash it every time he sweated.
-He also said that Roberts had apologized to him by text for causing the injury and that the French striker had told him not to worry and that the injury was "not that serious".
+He also said that Roberts had apologised to him by text for causing the injury and that the French striker had told him not to worry and that the injury was "not that serious".